pepega90/financial_planner_microservices/README.md

 The application is built using a microservices architecture, consisting of:

 - UserService: Handles user account management
-- AccountService: Manages wallets and their balances
+- WalletService: Manages wallets and their balances
 - TransactionService: Processes and stores financial transactions

 Each service follows a clean architecture pattern: